 The higher yields in all three cities come on the smallest apartments, and are caused by the fact that very small apartments are relatively cheap to buy.

-Over the last year the yields gap between Berlin and the other two cities has narrowed as rents have risen significantly in Frankfurt.
-Berlin remains much less expensive, but in terms of rental return-on-investment, there is no longer much difference between Berlin and Frankfurt, while Munich's yields are still a little lower.
+Over the last two years the yields gap between Berlin and the other two cities has narrowed as rents have risen significantly in Frankfurt.
+Berlin remains much less expensive, but in terms of rental return-on-investment, there is no longer much difference between Berlin and Frankfurt, while Munich´s yields are still a little lower.

 All apartments included in the survey were located in the upscale residential neighbourhoods of Berlin, Frankfurt and Munich.